 Division 1 — Sewerage and drainage schemes

-[Heading inserted by No. 38 of 1933 s.
+[Heading inserted: No. 38 of 1933 s.
 42.]

 53. Sewers vested in local government

 (1) All public sewers in a district made or to be made at the cost of or acquired or to be acquired by a local government, with all the works and materials belonging thereto and the management of the same, shall vest in and belong to the local government.